 Pilot Study Funding

-Investigators at the Staff Scientist (Research Assistant Professor) through full Scientist (full Professor) or equivalent positions at institutions meeting the requirements to receive research support from the National Institutes of Health (NIH) are eligible to apply.
+Investigators at the Staff Scientist (Research Assistant Professor) through full Scientist (full Professor) or equivalent positions at institutions meeting the requirements to receive research support from the NIH are eligible to apply.

-Note: Any applicant who is not an SNPRC Core Scientist must be sponsored by a Core Scientist who will ensure that the research can be done at the SNPRC, assist the investigator with the IACUC application, and other administrative and logistical details.
+- Any applicant who is not an SNPRC Core Scientist must be sponsored by a Core Scientist who will ensure that the research can be done at the SNPRC, assist the investigator with the IACUC application, and other administrative and logistical details.

 Applications must adhere to the PHS 398 format, with the following exceptions: (under "exceptions to the PHS 398 Instructions").

 - The Other Support sub-section of the Biographical Sketch must also include a list of all previous pilot study awards received by the applicant from any source.